 SAGE Working Group on IPV Policy

-Role: independently verifies polio eradication for all countries in the region.
+The Regional Certification Commissions (RCCs) independently verify polio eradication for all countries within a region.